thurtz/micro_X/micro_X-A_Technical_Whitepaper.md

 ### **5\.
 Testing and Validation**

 The project maintains a high standard of quality, enforced by a comprehensive testing suite built with pytest.
-As of the latest snapshot, the suite includes **144 passing tests** that cover core logic, asynchronous operations, and complex UI flows, utilizing pytest-asyncio and pytest-mock to ensure reliability and prevent regressions.
+As of the latest snapshot, the suite includes **152 passing tests** that cover core logic, asynchronous operations, complex UI flows, and Git context management.
+This extensive test coverage, utilizing pytest-asyncio and pytest-mock, is crucial for ensuring reliability and preventing regressions.

 ### **6\.
 Current Status and Accomplishments**

-As of snapshot 2025-06-09, micro\_X is a mature and stable application with a rich feature set.
+As of snapshot 2025-06-11, micro\_X is a mature and stable application that has undergone a targeted quality hardening phase.
 Key accomplishments include:

 * A fully functional, end-to-end AI pipeline for command translation, validation, and explanation.
 * Robust, stateful UI flows for user confirmation and command categorization.
 * A novel startup integrity check system to ensure operational stability on protected branches.
 * A user-friendly web GUI for easy configuration.
-* Comprehensive, passing test suite and detailed documentation.
+* **Code Quality Hardening:** Successfully completed a focused effort to improve stability, including fixing race conditions in the UI, hardening tmux command execution, improving the accuracy of Git status checks, and expanding the automated test suite.
+* **Comprehensive Test Suite:** A suite of 152 passing tests provides a strong foundation of reliability.

 ### **7\.
 Future Directions**